-The Home Edit is still offering their in-person services, but if you're not comfortable with that you can book a video chat or online help session to aid in organizing your own home.
-That will run you anywhere from $250 to $675, depending on the level of input you want.
+The Home Edit still offers their in-person services, but if you're not comfortable with that, you can book a video chat or online help session to aid in organizing your own home.
+That will cost you anywhere from $250 to $675, depending on the level of input you want.

 Read One Of Their Books

 For a more DIY approach to decluttering, you can read one of the company's several books on the topic.
-Last year, Clea and Joanna published The Home Edit: A Guide to Organizing and Realizing Your House Goals, which comes with refrigerator labels to get you started on your own organization journey.
-You can also pre-order their new book that drops Sept.
-15: The Home Edit Life: The No-Guilt Guide to Owning What You Want and Organizing Everything.
+In 2019, Clea and Joanna published The Home Edit: A Guide to Organizing and Realizing Your House Goals, which comes with refrigerator labels to get you started on your own journey.
+Their follow-up book, The Home Edit Life: The No-Guilt Guide to Owning What You Want and Organizing Everything, dropped in 2020 — a year during which many of us had time to capitalize on Clea and Joanna’s advice.
 TBH, that title needs a bit of a declutter, but if the tips work, I can let it slide.

-If Marie Kondo's Netflix series proved anything, it's that viewers love watching home organization, which bodes well for a potential Season 2 for The Home Edit once it's safe enough to film one.
-But until then, we can put Clea and Joanna's advice into action in our own homes, and soon all of our spaces could look as good as the celebs' houses on the show.
+If Marie Kondo's Netflix series proved anything, it's that viewers love watching home organization, which bodes well for the second season debut of The Home Edit.
+But until then, we can put Clea and Joanna's advice into action in our own homes, and soon all of our spaces could look as polished as the celebs' houses on the show.

 This article was originally published on